dnhansen/livinglab-docs/src/views/development/codeline-organisation.md

     content: TODO
   - title: Configuration management
     content: |
       The project shall use Git for version control.
-Developers shall strive to integrate changes to the mainline branch as soon as their code is healthy (that is, they shall perform continuous integration, cf. TODO cite fowler-ci).
+Developers shall strive to integrate changes to the mainline branch as soon as their code is healthy (that is, they shall perform continuous integration, cf. {% cite 'fowler-ci' %}).
 Additional branches are allowed in personal workspaces of developers, as long as these are continuously merged with the mainline branch.
-Note that semi-integration, i.e., developers regularly pulling changes from mainline, is not sufficient, cf. TODO cite fowler-ci.
+Note that semi-integration, i.e., developers regularly pulling changes from mainline, is not sufficient, cf. {% cite 'fowler-ci' %}.

       TODO hiding work-in-progress
   - title: Continuous integration and delivery